canizalesjaime/web_development_fall2024/class_7_javascript/review.md

 ## Objective:
 Create a responsive **Personal Portfolio Webpage** that displays a developer’s name, a brief bio, a projects section, and contact information.
-The page should use HTML for structure, CSS for styling, Bootstrap for responsiveness, and JavaScript for simple interactivity.
+The page should use HTML for structure, CSS for styling, Bootstrap for responsiveness.

 ## Instructions:
 Complete the following tasks.
 Use the given HTML, CSS, and JavaScript placeholders to finish the project.
 Your website should be visually appealing, responsive on various screen sizes, and functional.